hasura/ndc-sdk-go/cmd/ndc-go-sdk/README.md

 ```

 If you want to define a custom scalar type, the type name must have a `Scalar` prefix or `@scalar` tag in the comment.
 The generator doesn't care about the underlying type even if it is a struct.

+> [!IMPORTANT]
+> Require the type name at the head of the comment if using comment tags.

 ```go
 type ScalarFoo struct {